-Marine west coast climate is located poleward from the Mediterranean climate on the west coast of the continents.
-The main areas are: Northwestern Europe, west coast of North America, north of California, southern Chile, southeastern Australia and New Zealand.
-Due to marine influence, the temperature is moderate and in winter, it is warmer than for its latitude.
-The mean temperature in summer months ranges from 15 -20 C and in winter 4 -10 C. The annual and daily ranges of temperature are small.
-Precipitation occurs throughout the year.
+Marine west coast climate is located poleward from the Mediterranean climate on the west coast the continents.

+The main areas are:

+Northwestern Europe, west coast of North America, north of California, southern Chile, southeastern Australia and New Zealand.

+The mean temperature in summer months ranges from 15°-20°C and in winter

+4°-10°C. The annual and daily ranges of temperature are small.
+Precipitation occurs throughout the

 Precipitation varies greatly from 50-250cm.

-Cold Snow Forest Climates (D)
+Snow Forest Climates (D)

-Cold snow forest climates occur in the large continental area in the northern hemisphere between 40-70 north latitudes in Europe, Asia and North America.
-Cold snow forest climates are divided into two types: (i) Df- cold climate with humid winter; (ii) Dw- cold climate with dry winter.
-The severity of winter is more pronounced in higher latitudes.
+Cold snow forest climates occur in the large continental area in the hemisphere northern between 40°-70° north latitudes in Europe,

+Asia and North America.
+Cold snow forest climates are divided into two types:

+- (ii) Dw- cold climate with (ii) dry winter. - (iii) The severity of winter is more pronounced in higher latitudes.